 Who is eligible for a Hospice UK bursary?

-These bursaries are open to staff from hospices that are full or associate members of Hospice UK.
+These bursaries are open to staff from hospices that are full members of Hospice UK.

 You must also have the support of your employing organisation.
 The application form will ask for a short supporting statement from your hospice chief executive or chairman.